 - First, sprinkle 200 g fillets of white fish with a 2 pinches salt on each side and rest for 10 minutes.

-- Cut the 20 g fresh ginger into 2mm thick slices.
+- Cut the 20 g ginger root into 2mm thick slices.

 - After 10 minutes, use a sharp knife to make shallow incisions on the skin.
 This can be a cross or 2-3 diagonal lines.
 (If you're using a whole fish such as snapper, make incisions on both sides.)